wschick/af-specification-editor/README.md

 The import/export function will be tested by importing a specification, then exporting it, and comparing the results with [XmlUnit](http://www.xmlunit.org/)

-# Message Versions
+# Message Versioning

-## Should be incremented when:

-Anything that affects the wire format of a message changes, including:

-* Datum within message change (field added/removed)
+Some changes require the message version to change, some don't.
+When should the message version be changed?

+When the wire format changes.
+Different change types should be seperated along these lines.

+### Requires a version increment

+* A field is added
+* A field is removed
-* Field type changed
+* A field type is changed (eg, from float to double)

+### Does NOT require a version increment

+* Category or datum labels change
+* Multicast group changes
+* Constraints change
+* Allowed values change

 # Deploying the Specification